amazingpython/dockers/git/README.md

 If you want to keep your container running, you can follow the below steps

 - Alternatively, you can use `docker-compose -f docker-compose.yml up -d`, to start the container.
-- To attach an bash shell to this container, you can use - `docker exec -it docker_git_1 bash`
+- To attach a bash shell to this container, you can use - `docker exec -it docker_git_1 bash`